EphraimSiegfried/safespot/README.md

 ### Deploy your own services

 All the docker compose files are located in **/opt/docker**.
 You can define your own docker compose files in there and start them.
 Make sure your containers are communicating with Traefik via the **proxy** network, such that traefik can route requests to your container.
-Use the following command to deploy a new service `docker stack deploy -c /opt/docker/<your-service>/docker-compose.yml traefik-stack`
+Use the following command to deploy a new service `docker stack deploy -c /opt/docker/<your-service>/docker-compose.yml traefik-stack`.
+The same command is used to update an existing one

 ## License